-HOUSTON - HOUSTON – Despite playing to a sold out crowd in Houston, reactions were mixed during music icon Roger Waters concert.
+HOUSTON – Despite playing to a sold out crowd in Houston, reactions were mixed during music icon Roger Waters concert.

 Crowds packed the Toyota Center Thursday night, in anticipation of the legendary Pink Floyd front man's “Us and Them” tour.

 The long-time musician has always been quite vocal about his political opinions.
 It can easily be seen and heard through his music.